This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Well, you cannot use real pumpkins as that will be too heavy and dangerous to safely create the arch.
-So, use foam pumpkins to carve out the arch and it looks fabulous and will definitely add a WOW factor to your Halloween decor.
-It will take time to make but it will make your home stand out from the rest.
+So, orange paint some foam pumpkins to carve out the arch and it looks fabulous and will definitely add a WOW factor to your outdoor Halloween decoration.

 9. One-Armed Grave Grabber

-This will definitely send a chill up your visitor’s spines as it looks so realistic that the skeleton coming out from the grave and his hands actually coming to grab you.
+This will definitely send a chill up your visitor’s spine as it looks so realistic that the skeleton coming out from the grave and his hands actually coming to grab you.
 This is a bit difficult to make but it will definitely make your house the talk of the town for Halloween.
 Beware of the “Grave Grabber”.

 10. Ghost Leaf Bags

 Put your homemade ghost leaf bags to amazing use and transform your yard into a super creepy and frightening graveyard like a piece of cake.
 You don’t need much for this incredibly easy project, just a few materials.

 11. Easy D-I-Y Ghost

 Frighten everyone who passes by your house with this easy-to-make chicken wire ghost, perfect to be placed in your garden.
 You will be surprised to see how realistic and frightening the ghost looks, and can rest assured that it won’t fail to give anyone some real goosebumps.

 12. Haunting Hooded Ghouls

 These Grim Reapers will take the scary element at your house to a whole new level.
-This larger than life grim form is great for your backyard or as a menacing onlooker standing tall, ready to steal all souls on the night of Halloween.
+This larger-than-life grim form is great for your backyard or as a menacing onlooker standing tall, ready to steal all souls on the night of Halloween.

 13. Outdoor Witch Decor

 Set these silhouettes on your property and include some ambient backlighting to these outdoor decorations so you can creep your guests out long after the sun has set with this impressive and spooky decorating idea.

 14. Ghosts Made From Gourds

-Need some last-minute Halloween decor inspiration that doesn’t even require much time?
+Need some last-minute Halloween decoration inspiration that doesn’t even require much time?
 Make cute little ghosts using gourds of different sizes, cheesecloth, white spray paint, black marker, and a little bit of creativity.